WeAreDevelopers-com/code100/puzzles/eventblock/solution-explanation.md

         let padRight = padChar.repeat(Math.round(pad) - (date.length + 1));
 ```

 Now comes the part where the devil is in the details.
 First we need to center the location data in the block.
-We do this by subtractings its length from the amount of columns and divide it by two.
+We do this by subtracting its length from the amount of columns and divide it by two.

 As the location could be not an even amount of chars and we can't use `String.repeat()` with non Integers, we use `Math.floor()` and `Math.round()` to make sure our function works even with those locations.

-We then calculate the amount of padding chars on the left by subtracting the length of the event from the earlier padding and the amount on the right by subtractung the length of the date.
+We then calculate the amount of padding chars on the left by subtracting the length of the event from the earlier padding and the amount on the right by subtracting the length of the date.
 However, we also need to subtract another 1 as there is a dot on the left of the event name and the right of the date, making the box complete.

 ```Javascript
         console.log(padChar + event + padLeft + location + padRight + date + padChar);